andrewnvu/Floyd-Warshall/README.md

 target pitcher (with no spilling), or an under-pour which exactly fills (tops off) the target pitcher.

 The first Pitcher is 16 liters
-"   second Pitcher is 9 liters
+The second Pitcher is 9 liters
-"   third Pitcher is 7 liters
+The third Pitcher is 7 liters

 Initial config: (16,0,0)